auravila/DataScience-Capstone/README.md

 ## Screen Recording
 https://youtu.be/RnX0XOyPqrU

 ## Standout Suggestions
-Other Option attempted was to enable logging and ONNX conversion.
-Both of these were implemented succesfully
+Other Option attempted and succesfully immplemented were to enable logging and ONNX model conversion.

 |Standout Suggestion |Results & Screenshots|